 Opening hours and location

-The café is open on weekdays 11-19, and on our Sunday brunches 11-15.
+The café is open on weekdays 11–19.
 Besides that, the café is often open later on weekdays – and occasionally on Saturdays as well – due to various events ranging from discussions to film screenings (see our calendar).
 In early July we are on a summer break for a couple of weeks, and we are closed during the Christmas holidays as well.

 We are located at the Brinkkala Inner Courtyard, Vanha Suurtori 3, 20500 Turku